jhutchins/git-rebase-push/README.md

 access to a console if there was a merge conflict, push your changes and unstash

 #Install
-If your on Mac you can install with homebrew by running
+If you're on Mac you can install with homebrew by running
 ```
 brew tap jhutchins/tap
 brew install git-rebase-push